 Bluetooth Mesh Models: A Technical Overview

-In this detailed technical paper, Martin Woolley provides a guided tour of the Bluetooth mesh models, taking an in-depth look at building blocks critical to Bluetooth mesh interoperability.
+In this detailed technical paper, Martin Woolley provides a guided tour of the Bluetooth Mesh models, taking an in-depth look at building blocks critical to Bluetooth Mesh interoperability.

 INSTANT DOWNLOAD